jiabijue/track2tracks/README.md

 # Impromptu Accompaniment of Pop Music using Coupled Latent Variable Model with Binary Regularizer

 This is the official PyTorch implementation of *Bijue Jia, et al. "Impromptu Accompaniment of Pop Music using Coupled Latent Variable Model with Binary Regularizer".
 Accepted by IJCNN 2019.
-Prepared for final camera ready submission.*
+We are currently preparing for final camera ready submission.*
 (paper)([audio samples](https://jiabijue.github.io/track2tracks/))